 There is nothing I can do.
 I have been buried in a vault with my dead wife.
-I lean against her coffin.
+Seated on the floor, I lean against her coffin.
 There are four candles burning on the table beside her, four loaves of bread, and four bottles of wine.
 When the provisions run out, I will die.

 I have always known what to do.
 I knew what to do in the midst of battle when the men were dying around me and our leader succumbed.
 They had started to run, and I cried, “We will not let our fatherland be ruined!”
 We pressed on and overcame the enemy.

-I do have a decision to make.
+Now I have a decision to make.
 How will I die?
 Slowly, by eating a bit of bread every day?
 Or quickly, by eating and drinking everything, all at once…?